 After then serving as Editor and Manager of the Monitor, Hughes retired to purchase and run five weekly newspapers in Massachusetts for several years.
 He moved to Washington, DC in 1981 to work in the Reagan administration, first as Associate Director of the United States Information Agency then as Director of VOA.
 Shortly afterward, when asked by Secretary of State George Shultz to be State Department spokesman and Assistant Secretary of State for Public Affairs, he moved to that position where he served for two and a half years.

-After leaving the State Department, Hughes in a wide variety of capacities, including a shortwave radio program, advisory positions, Assistant Secretary General and Director of Communications at the United Nations, and consultant then editor of Utah’s Deseret News.
-Since 2007, he has been a professor/professor emeritus in the Communications Department of Brigham Young University.
+After leaving the State Department, Hughes worked in a wide variety of capacities, including a shortwave radio program, advisory positions, Assistant Secretary General and Director of Communications at the United Nations, and consultant then editor of Utah’s Deseret News.
+Before his passing in 2022, he had been a professor/professor emeritus in the Communications Department of Brigham Young University since 2007.